Ota, Ogun

-Ota (alternatively spelled Otta') is a town in Ogun State, Nigeria with an estimated 163,783 residents.
+Ota (alternatively spelled Otta) is a town in Ogun State, Nigeria with an estimated 163,783 residents.
 Ota is the capital of the Ado–Odo/Ota Local Government Area.
 The traditional leader of Ota is the Olota of Ota, Oba Adeyemi AbdulKabir Obalanlege.
 Historically, Ota is the capital of the Awori Yoruba tribe.

 As of 1999, Ota has the third largest concentration of industries in Nigeria.
 It also possesses a large market and an important road junction, found just north of the tollgate on the Lagos – Abeokuta Expressway.
 Ota is well known because it is home to Obasanjo Farms Nigeria Limited belonging to the former Nigerian president, Olusegun Obasanjo.
-Ota is also the location of Canaanland which is the campus of the megachurch Winners' Chapel, as well as home to the Africa Leadership Forum.